meterkit/cosemlib/README.md

 # DLMS/Cosem stack

 This is an implementation of the DLMS/Cosem protocol in the BSD Open Source and permissive licence.
+This protocol is mainly used in gas/water/electricity meters but is enough generic to target any IoT device.

+See the official organisation group to learn more: http://www.dlms.com.

 ## Developement goals